 Rev. Ramsey surrendered his will to the Lord and accepted the call to ministry, and shortly after became licensed and ordained by Rev. Dr. Lorenzo Edwards, Sr. at the Holy Cross Missionary Baptist Church in Detroit, MI.

 In 2009, God called Rev. Ramsey's family back to Nashville, TN for better career opportunities and he accepted a position in call center management.
-By this time, they were raising an 8yr. old son, Timothy Ramsey, Jr. During the process, Rev. Ramsey completed a Bachelors in Theology, and also obtained a Masters in Ministry, both with Summa Cum Laude honors from the Andersonville Baptist Theological Seminary.
+By this time, they were raising an 8yr. old son, Timothy Ramsey, Jr. Rev. Ramsey had also completed a Bachelors in Theology, and obtained a Masters in Ministry, both with Summa Cum Laude honors from Seminary.
 He soon became appointed as Assistant to the Pastor of the Tabernacle Missionary Baptist, under the leadership of Rev. Darin Freeman, Sr.

 Rev. Ramsey's vision for ministry is to be considered a worthwhile contributor to the creative processes that equip laymen and clergy leaders of a local congregation to grow in sanctifying grace and to live as disciple-making disciples.
 His desire is to see people no longer content being passive consumers of religion but living beyond themselves.

-In 1927, the Church was remodeled under the pastorate of the organizer Rev. Lillard.
-While the church was under reconstruction, Bethesda worshipped in a tent on Maple Street, which later changed to Kenwood Ave.
+While the church was undergoing renovation in 1927, Bethesda worshipped in a tent on Maple Street, which later became Kenwood Ave.
 Rev. Lillard served the Bethesda Church for eight years.

-During the early thirties, Bethesda called two Pastors to serve as our undershepherds.
+In the early thirties, two pastors were called to serve as our undershepherds.
 Rev. R.F.
 Gregory and Rev. Lumpkins both were a blessing to our church.

 In the fall of 1935 Rev. G.M.
 Mimms, Associate Minister of the Mt.
-Paran Baptist Church was officially called to Pastoralship.
+Paran Baptist Church was officially called to Pastorship.
 Pastor Mimms served Bethesda faithfully for fifty-seven years.
-Under Pastor Mimms leadership, the church’s indebtedness was paid off, and a new worship center was built in 1970.
-Auxiliaries were added, the church grew spiritually, numerically, and financially.
-Pastor Mimms was a Pastor who was loved by all and departed this life at the age of ninety-seven and was still active in Pastoralship until his death in 1992.
+Under Pastor Mimms’s leadership, the church’s indebtedness was paid off, and a new worship center was built in 1970.
+Additional Auxiliaries were added, and the church grew spiritually, numerically, and financially.
+Pastor Mimms was a Pastor who was loved by all and departed this life at the age of ninety-seven and was still active in Pastorship until he died in 1992.

 In the summer of 1993, Rev. L.A.
 Manuel III was called to Pastor our church.
-He is the fifth Pastor in our 93-year history.
-Under Pastor Manuel’s leadership, our church has seen significant growth and development spiritually, numerically and financially.
+He was the fifth Pastor in our 93-year history.
+Under Pastor Manuel’s leadership, our church has seen significant growth and development spiritually, numerically, and financially.